AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 As an economist, I have extensive training in the field of **Econometrics**.
 Some of the techniques I specialise in include:
 - **Causal inference** - Panel data, Randomised Controlled Trials (RCT), regression discontinuity
 - **Discrete choice** - Classification problems, including multinomial and ordered probit/logit
-- **Time series** - ARIMA, GARCH
+- **Time series** - Forecasting, Statistical Analysis, ARIMA
 - **Duration analysis**

-I love working with data, and so I love expanding my knowledge with new techniques.
-Some of my current interests are in the field of **Deep learning** (CNN, LSTM) and **Bayesian Methods**.
-I recently published an [article](https://towardsdatascience.com/applying-bayesian-networks-to-covid-19-diagnosis-73b06c3418d8) about Bayesian Networks in Towards Data Science.

 ### Technologies
 **Python** is my main coding language.
 Some of the libraries that I typically use in my projects include:
 - Data wrangling: *numpy, pandas, scipy*
-- Machine and deep learning: *scikit-learn, statsmodels, keras, xgboost, lightgbm*
+- Machine and deep learning: *scikit-learn, statsmodels, pytorch, xgboost, lightgbm, skforecast*
 - Visualisation and dashboarding: *matplotlib, seaborn, plotly, streamlit*
 - NLP: *gensim, nltk, spacy*